-- and I wish you to determ inc. As the defence of a man known to be guilty is not a criminal purpose, this communication is protected from disclosure. (b) A, a client, says to B, a proctor, "I wish to obtain possession of property, by the use of a forged deed, on which I request vou to sue. - This communication, being made in furtherance of a criminal purpose, is not protected from disclosure. - (c) A, being charged with embezzlement, retains B, a proctor, to defend him.
-In the course of the proceedings B observes that an entry has been made in A's account book charging A with the sum said to have been embezzled, which entry was not in the book at the commencement of his employment. - This being a fact observed by B in the course of his employment, showing that a fraud has been committed since the commence-ment of the proceedings, it is not protected from disclosure.
+- As the defence of a man known to be guilty is not a oriminal purpose, this communication is protected from disclosure. (b) A, a client, says to B, a proctor, "I wish to Obtain possession of property by the use of a forged deed, on which I request next the purpose. you to sue.

+This communication, being made in furtherance of a criminal purpose, is not protected from disclosure. (c) A, being charged with embezzlement, retains B, a proctor, to communications.

+- the book at the commencement of his employment. - This being a fact observed by B in the course of his employment, showing that a fraud has been committed since the commence-ment of the proceedings, it is not protected from disclosure.

+Information as to commission ofoffences.

-Section 180 to apply to interpreters, &c.
+Professional communications.
+Section 130 to apply to interpreters, &c.